Canon 700D vs Fujifilm GFX 50S

-The GFX 50S is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 700D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 700D was succeeded by the Canon 750D.
+Both the 700D and the GFX 50S have been discontinued, but can regularly be found used on ebay.
+The 700D was replaced by the Canon 750D, while the GFX 50S was followed by the Fujifilm GFX 50S II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Which of the two cameras – the Canon 700D or the Fujifilm GFX 50S – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.